 The traditional software development workflow — requirements gathering, design, implementation, code review, testing, and deployment — has remained largely unchanged for decades.
-AI agents are now capable of handling significant portions of each stage, fundamentally altering how software teams operate.
+AI agents can now support significant portions of each stage, fundamentally changing how software teams operate.

 What's Already Being Automated